Configure code graph data retention policies

 - The set of Git branches or tags to which the policy applies

-- How long to keep the associated code intelligence data
+- How long to keep the associated code graph data

 - For branches, whether or not to consider the tip of the branch only, or all commits contained in that branch

-Note that we also track cross-repository dependencies and will not delete any data that is referenced by another precise code intelligence index.
-This ensures that we don’t delete code intelligence for dependencies pinned to older versions (or dependencies that have reached a steady state and no longer receives frequent updates).
+Note that we also track cross-repository dependencies and will not delete any data that is referenced by another code graph data index.
+This ensures that we don’t delete code graph data for dependencies pinned to older versions (or dependencies that have reached a steady state and no longer receives frequent updates).

 All upload records will be periodically compared against global data retention policies as well as their target repository’s data retention policies.
 Uploads on the tip of the default branch for a repository will never expire regardless of age.